xuandif-cmu/Big_Data_Processing_Toolbox/README.md

       ```
       Similiar for deploying SonarQube just substitute the yaml files with its own yaml files.

     4.3.
-For deploying spark, the docker image is build directly using https://hub.docker.com/r/bitnami/spark, it can be deployed with this image to GKE through using the yaml files same as the yaml files for jupyter notebook and sonarQube.
+For deploying spark, the docker image is build directly using https://hub.docker.com/r/bitnami/spark, though it can be deployed with this image to GKE through using the yaml files,
+      ```
+      kubectl apply -f toolbox-spark-deployment.yaml
+      kubectl apply -f service-toolbox-spark-lb.yaml
+      ```
     In this project, to facilitate easily deploying multiple worker, an official package was used, [Bitnami Apache Spark Chart GitHub repository](https://github.com/bitnami/charts/tree/master/bitnami/spark), referenced from the "How to deploy Apache Spark in Kubernetes?" section in [bitnami/spark](https://hub.docker.com/r/bitnami/spark) image page.
 Values in the value.yaml are modified to change its port.
 To use this package, helm has to be installed, then run with
       ```
       cd Docker & helm install spark ./spark